elkateeb88/appChatGpt/README.md

 ### Scenario 1: Display Plans

 **User says in ChatGPT**:
-> "What are the available Nimro plans?"
+> "What are the available Numeroesim plans?"

 **ChatGPT calls**:
 ```javascript